Swedish dialects: Traditional dialects

 Map showing the Swedish dialects traditionally spoken.
-(Even the northernmost part of Sweden now speaks Swedish, and the Estonian dialects are almost extinct.)
+(Even the northernmost part of Sweden now speaks Swedish, the Estonian dialects are almost extinct, and the extent of Swedish has greatly narrowed in Southern Finland — see Finland Swedish.)

 The linguistic definition of a Swedish traditional dialect, in the literature merely called 'dialect', is a local variant that has not been heavily influenced by Standard Swedish and that can trace a separate development back to Old Norse.
 Many of the genuine rural dialects have very distinct phonetic and grammatical features, such as plural forms of verbs or archaic case inflections.
 These dialects can be nearly incomprehensible to most Swedes, and most of their speakers are also fluent in Standard Swedish.

 The different dialects are often so localized that they are limited to individual parishes and are referred to by Swedish linguists as sockenmål (lit. "parish speech").
 They are generally separated into the six traditional dialect groups, with common characteristics of prosody, grammar and vocabulary.
 The color represents the core area and the samples are from Svenska Dagbladets dialect project.

 South Swedish dialects (dark blue); (Skåne, Perstorps socken, N. Åsbo härad).

 Götaland dialects (red); (Västergötland, Korsberga socken, Vartofta härad, Skaraborgs län).

 Svealand dialects (dark green); (Uppland, Håtuna socken, Håbo härad).

 Norrland dialects (light blue); (Västerbotten, Skellefte socken, Löparnäs).

 Finland Swedish and Estonian Swedish (orange); (Finland, Österbotten, Sideby socken).

 Gotland dialects (light green); (Gotland, När Socken, Gotlands södra härad).

 The areas with mixed colors as stripes are transitional areas.
 The parts in yellow with coloured dots represent various distinct dialect areas which are not easily defined as belonging to any of the six major groups above.
 The areas west of the core for Norrland dialects, west of Svealand dialects and north of Götaland dialects are related to each of these, respectively, indicated by the colour of the dots.
 Samples from these areas: Jämtland, Föllinge socken (related to Norrland dialects), Dalarna, Älvdalens socken (related to Svealand dialects) and Värmland, Nordmarks härad, Töcksmarks socken (related to Götaland dialects).
 The dialects of this category have in common that they all show more or less strong Norwegian influences, especially the dialects in Härjedalen, Northwestern Jämtland and Northwestern Dalarna.
 Dialects often show similarities along traditional travelling routes such as the great rivers in Northern Sweden, which start in the mountains at the Norwegian border and then follow a South-Easterly path towards the Bothnian Sea.
 The grey areas do not have any independently developed Swedish dialect, as other languages vastly predominate.

 Here is a summary of some of the most important differences between the major groups.